“Some of our children haven’t passed the phonics checklist and need intervention.”

 This is a great resource.
 I can see how support staff can easily use it.
 It can be used in whole-class approach, small groups and sent home to parents for additional practice.
 The multi-sensory approach gives phonics an extra dimension and the games can be great fun to use at home.

 Learners start tuition with CodeBreakers at all ages, some are primary or secondary school age, others are mature students.

 We caught up with some of our learners to see how they were getting on.

 “Since leaving school I got a place at the local football team academy.
 It was a two-year course and I now play and train in semi-professional football and completed a Level 3 Diploma in Sports and Coaching.
 I worked part-time saved and bought my first car and passed my driving test.
 After finishing my diploma, I decided I wanted a full-time job.
 I was successful at the interview working for a large leisure company and now work full time in housekeeping and maintenance”

 Student, Staffordshire, Age 18

-“After leaving school with a negative view of education I later went on to work in the Youth Service.
-I’ve worked for many years as volunteer with St John’s Ambulance and as an instructor.
+“After leaving school with a negative view of education, I later went on to work in the Youth Service.
+I’ve worked for many years as a volunteer with St John’s Ambulance and as an instructor.
 I have also worked as an ambulance technician for many years.
-I’ve just been accepted to university for the first time to train as a paramedic”.
+I’ve now completed a university degree to qualify as a paramedic”.

 Mature student, Staffordshire, Age 47

 Our working mum in Derbyshire had been attending adult education but wanted a more personal approach to learning.
 Her aim was to be able to support her child with reading and spelling, once they became of school age.
-She’s now writing more complex sentences and reading with good flow and is passing on good skills for reading and spelling development.
+She’s now writing more complex sentences and reading with good flow and is passing on good skills for reading and spelling development to her child.

 Working Mum, Derbyshire, Age 37